buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Well-written tests enable change.
 They enable options.

+Speaking in financial terms: your code is a liability, and your test suite is your assets.

 Tests are never obsolete, they act as a living specification forever.

-To help ensure that I develop high-quality software effectively, I assemble this guideline.
+So let's go through the most important aspects of writing awesome test one-by-one.

 # Understand the Classic Testing Pyramid

 It's all starts with the testing pyramid — a testing strategy that emphasizes the importance of having a balanced mix of different types of tests.
-This includes unit tests, integration tests, and end-to-end tests.
+There are three main types of test: unit tests, integration tests, and end-to-end tests.
 The aim is to have a higher percentage of unit tests and a lower percentage of end-to-end tests to ensure faster feedback loops and more robust code.